 In June 2015, the European Food Safety Authority (EFSA) issued a scientific opinion which found that acrylamide in food may potentially pose a health risk, namely an increased risk of cancer22.
-The conclusion is based on animal studies as EFSA stated that evidence from human studies is limited and inconclusive. , A previous review has also suggested that epidemiologic studies of dietary acrylamide intake have failed to demonstrate an increased risk of cancer in humans23.
+The conclusion was based on animal studies as EFSA stated that evidence from human studies is limited and inconclusive.
+A previous review has also suggested that epidemiologic studies of dietary acrylamide intake have failed to demonstrate an increased risk of cancer in humans23.
 In its review of coffee and cancer, published in June 2016, the International Agency for Research on Cancer (IARC) classified coffee into Group 3 for agents ‘not classifiable as to carcinogenicity to humans’24.
 After thoroughly reviewing more than 1000 studies in humans and animals IARC found there was inadequate evidence for the carcinogenicity of coffee drinking overall24.

-Furan and methyl furan form naturally during heating or cooking and are present in a wide variety of foods and beverages, including infant cereals, baby food in jars, breakfast cereals and coffee.
+Furan and methylfurans form naturally during heating or cooking and are present in a wide variety of foods and beverages, including infant cereals, baby food in jars, breakfast cereals and coffee.
 In coffee, furan is naturally formed during the roasting process.
 Furan is likely to have been part of the human diet for thousands of years, as it can be formed through traditional cooking methods.

 Several studies indicate that furan levels significantly decrease during coffee brewing, as the compound is highly volatile and evaporates readily26-29.

 The levels of furan in coffee are monitored throughout Europe and reports are published regularly by the European Food Safety Authority (EFSA)30.